udexon/UCollab/Q25_UCollab.md

-### UCollab: Universal Cloudless Collaborative Platform.
+### UCollab: Universal Cloudless Collaborative Platform

 - Imagine an alternate universe where Facebook is NOT run by Zuckerberg & company, BUT the Free Software Foundation.